zufallsgenerator/pystringformat/README.md

 stringformat
 ============

-Python-like string formatting for javascript
+This library provides Python-like string formatting for javascript.

-Puts the factory $getStringFormatter in the global scope.
+It puts the factory $getStringFormatter in the global scope.

 Example usage: